Toto Around Town

 Toto Around Town — Good, Clean Fun on Carmel's Main Street

 With the frigid cold and new year upon us, it seemed like the perfect time for Toto to take a trip to the groomer.
 Little did Toto know that it would turn into a playdate as well.
 Canine Cloud Nine on Main St. is a cage-free groomer so dogs have the opportunity to play when not bathing or getting their hair or nails clipped.
 Co-owners Heather Bauer and Amber Hosford also support local businesses through their pet boutique with a focus on Indiana-made products including healthy, grain-free treats.
 Pictured above are Heather Bauer with Toto and many of his new friends.
-For more information visit caninecloudnine.com or call 317-999-5444.
+For more information visit caninecloudnine.com.

 Indiana-made food and treats are featured at the boutique along with clothing and accessories.
 Cosmos products are made in Carmel.